Eupen: Sport

 K.A.S.
 Eupen, founded in 1945, is the city's main association football club and play at the 8,000-capacity Kehrwegstadion.
 In 2010, after winning a play-off, the side became the first club from the German-speaking Community to reach the country's top flight, then known as the Belgian Pro League.
-They were relegated after one season, returning to the top level, now known as Belgian First Division A, in 2016.
+They were relegated after one season, returning to the top level, now known as the Belgian Pro League, in 2016.